Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: System Design

 which is drawn from the same state space as $a_t$ in \eqref{eq:state_qpskin} and has a similar form of transition probability

 However, instead of the PSK symbol $x_t$, the state $\dot{a}_t$ is now associated with the differentially encoded symbol $z_t$ with a transition driven by $x_t$.
-The transition of the joint super-trellis section for a DQPSK modulation with a $2$-state Markov-Middleton model is visualized in Fig.~\ref{fig:trellis_IN2DQPSK}.
-We can now define the branch metric
+The transition of the joint super-trellis section for a DE-QPSK modulation with a $2$-state Markov-Middleton model is visualized in Fig.~\ref{fig:trellis_IN2DQPSK}.
+The likelihood function, on the other hand, can be written as